franmer2/HelpForDP200/Readme.markdown

 ![sparkles](pictures/image057.png)

 The zone "demo_datasets" will be created manually.
 The "wikipedia_results" zone will be created automatically by Azure Databricks.
-In order to interact with Azure Data Lake Gen2, it is necessary to use [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/).
-From Azure Storage Explorer, sign in to your Azure account.Find your lake of data, do a right click on it, then create a container "**wikipedia**"
+In order to interact with Azure Data Lake Gen2, yo can use [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/).
+From Azure Storage Explorer, sign in to your Azure account.
+Find your lake of data, do a right click on it, then create a container "**wikipedia**"

 ![sparkles](pictures/image058.jpg)